Cyanosite Culture Collection Links

 UC Berkeley and Jepson Herbaria, collections of preserved, documented plant specimens that are irreplaceable physical records of biodiversity, structural and chemical variation, biogeographic distribution, and ecology.

-Canadian Phycological Culture Centre (CPCC), at University of Toronto is Canada's national service collection of freshwater algae and cyanobacteria.
-Formerly the UTCC, University of Toronto Culture Collection of Algae and Cyanobacteria.
+Phy Col, at University of Toronto is Canada's national service collection of freshwater algae and cyanobacteria.
+Formerly the UTCC, University of Toronto Culture Collection of Algae and Cyanobacteria and Canadian Phycological Culture Centre (CPCC).

 UTEX Culture Collection, cultures at University of Texas at Austin.
 Their collection includes living algae representing most major algal taxa.
 Includes resources and media recipes.